yamunariver/Az104/README.md

+## You have an Azure subscription that contains a resource group named RG1.
+RG1 has a virtual network named VNet3, a virtual machine named VM1, and a public IP address named PubIP1.
+All the resources are in the West US Azure region.

+You plan to create and configure a network security group (NSG) named NSG1 for the following types of traffic:

+Remote Desktop Management
+HTTP
+NSG1 will be used on the subnets of multiple virtual networks.

+Which two cmdlets should you run?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+``

+`Add-AzLoadBalancerFrontendIpConfig`

+`Add-AzNetworkInterfaceTapConfig`

+`New-AzNetworkSecurityGroup`

+`New-AzNetworkSecurityRuleConfig`

+`New-AzNetworkSecurityRuleConfig allows you to create a rule and provide the type, protocol, direction, and port number.
+New-AzNetworkSecurityGroup creates a network security group (NSG). -SecurityRules specifies a list of network security rule objects to create in a NSG.`

 ##  You have an Azure subscription that contains a web app named App1.

 You configure App1 with a custom domain name of webapp1.contoso.com.